Montana-Media-Arts/MART500/Syllabus.md

 ## Pre-Requisites

 There are no pre-reqs for this course.
-This course is restricted to MFA students.
+This course is restricted to graduate students in the College of the Arts & Media.

 ## Books, Supplies, & Technology